gavinmead/gavinmead.sh/content/posts/gm-git/index.md

   auto: false
 ---

+### 6/1 Flags Update

+I'm curious if std::variant or std::any could work for the templated approach.
+I was playing around with a Flag interface and some of the templating seemed weird.

+If I want to do that then fixing the bazel build is the next thing.
+It looks like the cc_toolchain defaults to c++14, and I'll need at least c++17 (23 is ideal) in order to explore that more.

 ### 5/29 Slow Productivity: Flags

 Thinking through some ideas for how to attach flags to the Commands.
 It could be interesting to do some templates like the item below for a set of simple types like bools, ints, floats, strings (at least to start).
 The usage